tammytom/tammytom/README.md

 # Hey there! 👋 I'm Tamrej Aalam

 Welcome to my GitHub corner!
-I'm a passionate developer who loves turning ideas into reality through code.
+I'm a Software Engineer who loves turning ideas into reality through code.
 Here’s a sneak peek into what I do and what excites me.

 ## 🚀 About Me
 - 🌱 Currently diving deep into web development and exploring new technologies.